-In 1974, Claes Nobel drafted The Nobel Laureates Declaration on the Survival of Mankind, which was signed by 78 Nobel Laureates.
+In 1985, Claes Nobel authored The Global Declaration of Earth Ethics, signed by thousands of individuals and organizations around the world— for new standards of humanitarian excellence and environmental stewardship.
+The origins of the New Nobel Legacy began in 1974 when Claes Nobel drafted The Nobel Laureates Declaration on the Survival of Mankind, — which was signed by 78 Nobel Laureates.
 This declaration calls for Nobel Laureates to pledge their active support to conserve, protect and restore our environmental heritage.